oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   assignment as a string.

-- capability_symbolic_name: represents the optional name of the Capability definition within the target Node Type or Node Template;
+- capability_symbolic_name: represents the optional name of the capability definition within the target node type or node template;

-  - if the capability in the Requirement definition was specified using the symbolic name of a capability definition in a target node type, then the capability keyname definition

-  - MUST remain unchanged in any subsequent refinements or during assignment.
+  - if the capability in the requirement definition was specified using the symbolic name of a capability definition in a target node type, then the capability keyname definition MUST remain unchanged in any subsequent refinements or during assignment.

-  - if the capability in the Requirement definition was specified using the name of a Capability Type, then the Capability definition referred here by the capability_symbolic_name must be of a type that is the same as or derived from the said Capability Type in the Requirement definition.
+  - if the capability in the requirement definition was specified using the name of a capability type, then the capability definition referred here by the capability_symbolic_name must be of a type that is the same as or derived from the said capability type in the requirement definition.

-- capability_type_name: represents the optional name of a Capability Type definition within the target Node Type or Node Template this requirement needs to form a relationship with;
+- capability_type_name: represents the optional name of a capability type definition within the target node type or node template this requirement needs to form a relationship with;

-  - may not be used if the capability in the Requirement definition was specified using the symbolic name of a capability definition in a target node type.
+  - may not be used if the capability in the requirement definition was specified using the symbolic name of a capability definition in a target node type.

-  - otherwise the capability_type_name must be of a type that is the same as or derived from the type defined by the capability keyname in the Requirement definition.
+  - otherwise the capability_type_name must be of a type that is the same as or derived from the type defined by the capability keyname in the requirement definition.

-- node_template_name: represents the optional name of a Node Template that contains the capability this requirement will be fulfilled by;
+- node_template_name: represents the optional name of a node template that contains the capability that fulfills this requirement;

-  - in addition, the Node Type of the Node Template must be of a type that is the same as or derived from the type defined by the node keyname (if the node keyname is defined) in the Requirement definition,
+  - in addition, the node type of the node template must be of a type that is the same as or derived from the type defined by the node keyname (if the node keyname is defined) in the requirement definition,

-  - in addition, the Node Template must fulfill the node filter requirements of the node_filter (if a node_filter is defined) in the Requirement definition.
+  - in addition, the node template must fulfill the node filter requirements of the node_filter (if a node_filter is defined) in the Requirement definition.

-- node_type_name: represents the optional name of a Node Type that contains the capability this Requirement will be fulfilled by;
+- node_type_name: represents the optional name of a node type that contains the capability that fulfills this requirement;

-  - in addition, the node_type_name must be of a type that is the same as or derived from the type defined by the node keyname (if the node keyname is defined) in the Requirement definition.
+  - in addition, the node_type_name must be of a type that is the same as or derived from the type defined by the node keyname (if the node keyname is defined) in the requirement definition.

-- relationship_template_name: represents the optional name of a Relationship Template to be used when relating the Requirement to the Capability in the target node.
+- relationship_template_name: represents the optional name of a relationship template to be used when relating the requirement to the capability in the target node.

-  - in addition, the Relationship Type of the Relationship Template must be of a type that is the same as or derived from the type defined by the relationship keyname (if the relationship keyname is defined) in the Requirement definition.
+  - in addition, the relationship type of the relationship template must be of a type that is the same as or derived from the type defined by the relationship keyname (if the relationship keyname is defined) in the requirement definition.

-- relationship_type_name: represents the optional name of a Relationship Type that is compatible with the Capability Type in the target node;
+- relationship_type_name: represents the optional name of a relationship type that is compatible with the capability type in the target node;
-  the TOSCA orchestrator will create a relationship of the Relationship Type when relating the Requirement to the Capability in the target node.

-  - in addition, the relationship_type_name must be of a type that is the same as or derived from the type defined by the relationship keyname (if the relationship keyname is defined) in the Requirement definition.
+  - in addition, the relationship_type_name must be of a type that is the same as or derived from the type defined by the relationship keyname in the requirement definition.

 - property_assignments: within the relationship declaration, it represents the optional map of property assignments for the declared relationship.

+- attribute_assignments: within the relationship declaration, it represents the optional map of attribute assignments for the declared relationship.

 - interface_assignments: represents the optional map of interface